On Blogging

 This Design Observer w/ Seth Godin.

 Keeping a personal blog in 2017 feels relatively futile.
-But while everyone else is storing throwing their stories, artifacts, thoughts and meanings into the stream for others to consume on their phones while taking a dump or bored at lunch or while cosuming some other media entirely, those of us who store our work on actual domains do it for ourselves–and our legacy.
+But while everyone else is storing throwing their stories, artifacts, thoughts, and meanings into the stream for others to consume on their phones while taking a dump or bored at lunch or while consuming some other media entirely, those of us who store our work on actual domains do it for ourselves–and our legacy.
 And while permalinks may–and do–rot faster than last week’s bananas, the content is still here.

 Previous: Ethical Design

-Archives | RSS
+Archives | Blogroll | RSS